Table of Contents[Hide][Show]

 The importance of having an unopened bottle of water cannot be overstated.
 It’s perfect for washing sand and other debris from small cuts.
 You can also use it to flush sand or salt water from an eye.
 Make sure to keep this particular bottle of water separate from your drinks.
 Why?
 Let’s just say it is very unpleasant to use ice cold water for medical purposes (like flushing).

 Along the same lines of the bottle of water I’d put this on a beach essential list.
-It will make a great eye wash for removing sand and is easier to use for small kiddo eyes.
+There are many solutions available, pick one that is eye safe.
+This way you can use it as an eye wash for removing sand and is easier to use for small kiddo eyes.

 Aloe vera gel is tried and true and works just as well as anything else on the market.
 Anyone who had used Aloe Vera on a sunburn knows that it is the first thing to reach for.